z4kio/zccembackup/README.md

 # zccembackup - Autometic Backup and Google Cloud Upload Script for Zextras Carbonio CE

-“This script is forked from anahuac.eu/from-zmbackup-to-cmbackup.”
+This script is forked from [Anahuac](https://www.anahuac.eu/from-zmbackup-to-cmbackup/) Tested on Latest Zextras Carbonio CE 25.6.1

 =========